Hawai’i is full of superlatives.

 Hualalai, the third oldest and the third most active volcano, is also home to the most Kona Coffee grown on the Big Island.
 Scientists estimate that 80% of its surface is newer than 5,000 years.
 In the 100 years before 1801, there were at least 6 different active vents on Hualalai.
 The most recent eruption in 1801 generated a lava flow that reached the ocean where it now serves as the land under the Kona Airport.

 Mauna Loa is a highly active volcano.
-Erupting over 150 times in the last 1000 years, the most recent eruption ended on April 15, 1984.
+Erupting over 150 times in the last 1000 years, and until recently, the most recent eruption ended on April 15, 1984.
 It lasted 22 days.
-Also, it came within 7 miles of Hilo, the Big Island’s largest city and the second-largest city in the state.
+Since then, Mauna Loa erupted for 12 days starting on November 27, 2022.
+Also, it came within 4 miles of Hilo, the Big Island’s largest city and the second-largest city in the state, whereas the 1984 eruption came within 7 miles.
 Mauna Loa’s eruptions are fluid and do not have explosions or fountains like Mauna Kea.

 Kīlauea is the youngest of the 5 volcanoes on the Big Island.
 It has been in an eruptive state between 1983 and 2021.
 In Hawaiian, the translation of Kīlauea means spewing, or a lot of spreading, and the Kīlauea volcano certainly holds true to its name.